seekerted/MiABSFD-TimeAndWeatherMod/README.md

 1. Grab the latest release of this repository, or just download/clone.
 1. In your copy of the repository, paste all the files inside the top folder into the _executable folder_.
+	- If it asks if you want to overwrite files, as long as it's not in the `Mods` folder, then it's fine, it doesn't matter.

 ## Usage